PresentationsAn Investigation of Terminology and Syntax in Japanese and US Patents and the Implications for the Patent Translator

 3. The Purpose of Japanese-to-English Patent Translation

-While the reasons for translating a Japanese patent document into English might seem obvious, they warrant some thought, as they can and should affect the attitudes and strategies of the translator.
+While the reasons for translating a Japanese patent document into English might seem obvious, they warrant mention, as they can and should affect the attitudes and strategies of the translator.

 3.1 Translation for Filing

 When the ultimate goal is a document that can be submitted to the USPTO, the translator's marching orders are clear: write in US patent style.
-Anything less just places more burden on the next process in the production flow, which necessarily becomes the "translation" of Japanese patent style written in English to US patent style written in English.
-Arguments can perhaps be made that the effort to achieve US patent style is not worth it for the translator, but if the translator is capable of doing this, the goal should be US patent style.
+Anything less just places more burden on the next process in the production flow, which necessarily becomes the "translation" of Japanese patent style written in English, as it were, to US patent style written in English.
+Arguments can perhaps be made that the effort to achieve US patent style is not the responsibility of the translator, but if the translator is capable of doing this, the goal should be US patent style.
 An important fact here is that some clients in Japan specifically ask that English translations be made as close as possible to US patent style, and of these some even rearrange the parts of the document to facilitate translation, although these mechanical aspects are the least of the translator's worries, as will be discussed later.

-- A US patent attorney needing to know the details of an invention already patented in Japan for the purpose of advising a US client with regard to filing a patent application in Japan or infringement of an existing patent.
+- A US patent attorney or potential product developer/inventor needing to know the details of an invention already patented in Japan for the purpose of informing product development efforts or filing for patent in Japan.

-- A US attorney attempting to have a US patent held by a Japanese entity declared invalid, and needing to know the content of a Japanese patent to determine whether invalidation because of an existing patent is possible.
+- A US attorney attempting to have a US patent held by a Japanese entity declared invalid, and needing to search for prior usable to invalidate the asserted patent.

 4. Terminology/Syntax Issues in Japanese Patents